 As a member of the House Committee on Veterans’ Affairs, Kathleen is working to improve the services and support that we provide to our nation’s veterans and advocating for critical reforms within the Department of Veterans’ Affairs (VA) to ensure that all American veterans have access to the benefits and high-quality, comprehensive health care that they need and deserve.

-Kathleen started working to tackle veteran unemployment as soon as she was sworn into Congress in January.
+Kathleen started working to tackle veteran unemployment as soon as she was sworn into Congress in 2015.
 The first bill she introduced, the Boosting Rates of American Veteran Employment (BRAVE) Act, will increase veteran employment at companies that compete for VA contracts.
-The BRAVE Act authorizes the VA Secretary, when awarding federal contracts, to give preference to companies with high concentrations of full-time veteran employees, rewarding contractors who actively invest in veterans and creating an incentive for others to do the same.
-This bipartisan legislation – cosponsored by three Republicans and five Democrats – passed in the House on May 18, 2015, and Kathleen is working to have it taken up in the Senate and sent to the President for his signature.
+The BRAVE Act authorizes the VA Secretary when awarding federal contracts, to give preference to companies with high concentrations of full-time veteran employees, rewarding contractors who actively invest in veterans and creating an incentive for others to do the same.
+This bipartisan legislation passed in the House with widespread support in both the 114th and 115th Congresses.
+In June 2019, the BRAVE Act (H.R.
+2109) was passed in the House for the 116th Congress.
+Kathleen is working to have it taken up in the Senate and sent to the President for his signature.